Student loans Dates

 If your end-of-year repayment is $1,000 or more you will need to make interim payments in the next tax year.
 Interim payments will mean your end-of-year repayment is smaller.

-Most people's payment dates will be 28 August, 15 January and 7 May.
+Most people's interim payment dates will be 28 August, 15 January and 7 May with a terminal tax payment due on 7 February of the following year.
 If your income year does not end on 31 March, call us to find out when your payments are due.

 Your interim assessment is your previous year’s repayment obligation plus 5%.
 If you have not filed the previous year’s return by the time the interim payment is due, the interim assessment will be your repayment obligation from the year before the previous year plus 10%.

 You can also make voluntary student loan payments at any time.
 This will also reduce the amount you need to pay at the end of the year.

 Reducing your interim payments

 The amount of your interim payments is based on your previous year's income.
 The more you earn, the bigger the interim payments will be.
 If we tell you what your interim payments will be, but you think your income is going to be less than the year before, you can ask us to reduce the interim payments.